Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Introduction

-The literature on NEM policies is quite extensive.
-A contextual survey is provided in Appendix~\ref{sec:appendixLR}, focusing on social welfare distribution, cross-subsidies, and long-run performance when the NEM rates are set sequentially.
+The literature on NEM and FiT policies is quite extensive.
+A contextual survey is provided in Sec.~\ref{sec:appendixLR}, focusing on social welfare distribution, cross-subsidies, and long-run performance when the NEM and FiT rates are set sequentially.
 The NEM X tariff model was first proposed in \cite{Alahmed_Tong:22IEEETSG}, which generalizes earlier models of NEM, FiT, and net purchase and sale tariffs by the work in \cite{YamamotoPricingEF:12SE}.
-There is little published work on the optimal prosumer decision problems under NEM X. The results presented here are built on \cite{Alahmed_Tong:22IEEETSG} with several extensions addressing the stochasticity of BTM renewables and long-run performance of NEM X. Most theoretical and algorithmic results are relegated to Appendix \ref{sec:appendixProofs}.
+There is little published work on the optimal prosumer decision problems under NEM X. The results presented here are built on \cite{Alahmed_Tong:22IEEETSG} with several extensions addressing the stochasticity of BTM renewables and long-run performance of NEM X. Most theoretical and algorithmic details are relegated to Appendix \ref{sec:appendixProofs}.
 Appendix \ref{sec:appendixNotations} provides a list of major notations and symbols.
+Extra numerical results are provided in Appendix \ref{sec:appendixNotations}, and the data used for implementing the empirical study are further detailed in Appendix \ref{sec:appendixNumData}.